tfachada/thesist/template/Chapters/0-Quick-guide.typ

 This chapter is a tutorial on how to use this template's features.
 This is _not_ about Typst itself, but rather about how to make full and correct use of this thesis package.
 If you're reading this just from the PDF, please look at the code too.

-This is a new paragraph.
 You already saw the `import` statements and the `//comments` in the code, right?
 Let's keep reading and comparing with the code, then!

-== Including content
+== Kinds of content and how to properly include them

 === Images